-Bits: last call for these offers, first World of Hyatt promo, $75m Heathrow slot sale
+Bits: last call for some good deals, first World of Hyatt promo, $75m Heathrow slot sale

 Links on Head for Points may support the site by paying a commission.
 See here for all partner links.